 Protect your eyes from the sun

-There are a number of external factors that can influence the health of your eyes – and extensive exposure to the sun’s rays can cause damage.
-The RNIB has reported that UVA and UVB rays in sunlight can be a factor in a number of eye diseases, such as cataracts, for example.
-This risk can be minimised by having UV filters in glasses (ask your optometrist if you’re not sure) and wearing sunglasses marked with ‘CE’, which shows they meet the EU standard for protection.
+Prolonged exposure to the sun’s rays (Ultraviolet (UV)) radiation can cause damage to eye tissues over time.
+The RNIB has reported that UVA and UVB rays in sunlight can be a factor in a number of eye diseases, such as cataracts.
+This risk can be minimised by having UV filters in glasses (ask your optometrist if you’re not sure) and wearing sunglasses.

 Take a screen break